redox-os/website/content/news/this-month-251130.md

 Jeremy Soller and Wildan Mubarok successfully ported and fixed WebKitGTK (GTK 3.x frontend) and its web browser example on Redox.
 Thanks again to other contributors which helped us to achieve this.

-This is the first mature and advanced web browser to work on Redox, which allow most types of websites to be used.
+This is the first mature and advanced web browser to work on Redox (compared to NetSurf and Servo), which allow most types of websites to be used.

 <img src="/img/screenshot/webkitgtk3.png" class="img-responsive"/>